amrnn90/breeze-nuxt/README.md

 - Redirects to the `/verify-email` page when the response contains status code: `409`

 > **Note**
-> To take advantage of Nuxt3 SSR Hydration you should use this helper along with `useAsyncData` when making `get` requests to fetch data, otherwise your app will make additional unnecessary requests once the page loads in your browser:
+> To take advantage of Nuxt3 SSR Hydration you should use this helper along with `useAsyncData` when making `GET` requests to fetch data, otherwise your app will make additional unnecessary requests once the page loads in your browser:

 ```vue
 <script setup lang="ts">